 THE GEOGRAPHY OF UGANDA

 Uganda is a land of shimmering lakes and turbulent rivers, with over a third of the country covered by water.
-Lake Victoria, on the southern boundary is the largest lake in Africa and the source of the River Nile.
-Uganda too is gifted with Lakes, Rivers, and swamps among others which generously contribute towards Uganda’s relief.
+Lake Victoria, on the southern boundary, is the largest lake in Africa and the source of the River Nile.
+Uganda too is gifted with Lakes, Rivers, and swamps among others which generously contribute to Uganda’s relief.
 These are accompanied by fresh rainfalls in Uganda one thing that is not in other countries.

 UGANDA’S UNIQUE FEATURES

 Uganda is gifted by Hot springs.
-These all-time features have attracted many tourists to make endless safaris to Uganda, with the hot springs being the first priority.
+These all-time features have attracted many tourists to make endless safaris to Uganda, with the hot springs being the priority.

 UNIQUE TOUR FEATURES IN UGANDA: